-CECP aims to understand the changes your organization may have underwent over the past year, as well as where does your unit seat within your organization's structure.
+CECP aims to understand the changes your organization may have undergone over the past year, as well as where your unit sits within your organization's structure.
 Consider what executive in the C-Suite is accountable for your department's work.
 Please select the option that is closest to where you report, even if the terminology is slightly different.
 If you feel none of the options work for you, please select other and specify.